 The river was about 150 meters wide at that point, and we had to just throw ourselves into it and swim across it as fast as we could, ignoring the piercing liquid cold and the possible impact on my daughter’s pregnancy.
 The last voices I heard in North Korea were the shouts of people in the city crying out, “Catch them!
 Catch them!”
 Maybe God didn’t exactly part the river for us, but he restrained those who sought to do us harm until we could safely reach the other side.
 That was exodus enough.

 Who can forget that first glimpse of the land outside of North Korea?
 We were greeted by a blaze of Christmas lights.
 Christmas—I had almost forgotten!
 The birth of Emmanuel, God with us: Surely God is with us.

 But there was no time to stop, stand, reflect, or even thank him for this, as guards ply both sides of the river.
 Still, it was impossible not to be struck by the contrast between the panoply of lights on the China side and the impenetrable blackness of the North Korean night.
 On the far side of the river, the citizens had no idea it was Christmas and certainly no concept of the God who is Emmanuel.

 Pray for Mrs. Bae.
 She and her family are now safe in South Korea, but as readers of These are the Generations know, Mrs. Bae has struggled for years with declining health.
 This year has been harder for her than previous ones.
 She is under a doctor’s care, but I trust you will join me in praying for the intervention of the Greater Physician–and Mrs. Bae’s restoration to full health–this Christmas.

 Surely God is with her, and us.
-Merry Christmas from Mrs. Foley and me, and everyone at Seoul USA.
+Merry Christmas from Mrs. Foley and me, and everyone at VOM Korea.